 Can You Have Legal Counsel During Mediation?

 Although mediation is an informal and confidential process, it does not mean you should go through it on your own.
 There is a good chance that your spouse will have legal counsel during this process, which means that you should too.
-An attorney will be able to answer your questions and otherwise look out for your interest.
+An attorney will be able to answer your questions and otherwise look out for your best interest.
 While a mediator cannot force you to agree to anything, he or she is a neutral party who may not be able to answer questions or give advice like an attorney can.

 A Court May Order Mediation Initially